Updated: Feb 8

 Studies have indicated that Mid to high-intensity running suppresses the hunger hormone ghrelin and encourages the production of Satiety hormones like PYY.
 Running for 60 minutes vs strength training for 90 minutes, Both reduced ghrelin levels, but only running reduced ghrelin and increased PPY Production.

-Running At Night Safety
+Running or walking At Night Safely

 When you go, go safely.
 To stay safe you want to make sure your highly visible and water-resistant. make sure you have the reflective gear and lights with different lighting modes.
 Night running gear is important.
 Like I mentioned before, there are extra safety issues to consider on your night run.